 Communication and Technology Services (CaTS)

-ESP turns classrooms into a science laboratory for over 400,000 students across New York State.
+BOCES 4 Science turns classrooms into science laboratories for over 400,000 students across New York State.
 Students perform experiments and pursue ideas and investigations on their own initiative while the teacher provides individual attention and direction.
 The program is correlated to the New York State Learning Standards.
 Training is also provided on the implementation of the Standards for math, science and technology.
-ESP is a partner in BOCES 4 Science.
 BOCES 4 Science is a collaborative effort between BOCES in the Mid-Western New York State region (JMT).
 Participating BOCES: Wayne-Finger Lakes BOCES.
 Genesee Valley BOCES, Monroe 2-Orleans BOCES, Monroe 1 BOCES.

 Monroe/Orleans Accountability, Assessment, and Reporting Services (MAARS)